How to Plant a Container Garden in 7 Easy Steps

 Once the location is determined, it’s time to shop for plants.

 To play up the size differences in the planters, I wanted to plant the smaller container with one trailing plant and the taller container with a few plants.

 If choosing to create a container design with a few plants, it’s important to make sure that they each have the same or similar light conditions as well as water conditions.

 So read the plant tags.

-Understanding light and water conditions will help you take better care of your plants after the container garden is finished.
+Understanding light and water conditions will help you take better care of your container garden.

 How to Design a Container Garden

-While shopping around the nursery, I was looking for plants that would accentuate the planters and could handle lower light conditions.
+While shopping around the nursery, I was looking for flowers that would accentuate the planters and could handle lower light conditions.